 +------------------------+--------+

-2. List available storage engines on the server.
+2. List the available storage engines before choosing the new default.

 $ mysql --table -u root -p -e "SHOW ENGINES;"